 Have you ever thought of it that way?
 If you have experience, expertise and business ideas that would benefit others; it’s almost selfish to keep them to yourself.

-Sharing your stories and lessons-learned doesn’t come from arrogance, it comes from service.
+Sharing your lessons-learned doesn’t come from arrogance, it comes from service.
 It’s an offering, a way of saying “Here’s something I think, feel, believe, see, have learned or have experienced.
 I hope it might be of interest and value to you.”

 Yet, many people start with the best of intentions and then life intervenes.
 They get distracted, busy, overwhelmed, tired.
 They put their creative project aside to deal with other priorities – and never get back to it.
 That’s a path to regrets.